 Framework libraries are designed to be used in conjunction with a number of third-party online services that we established and configured accounts with.

 We created a GitHub organisation (a collection of code repositories) where code (libraries, programs and sub-routines) that we author for and with the framework is stored and version controlled.
-We configured individual repositories in our GitHub organisation to use GitHub actions to implement continuous integration.
+We configured individual code library repositories in our GitHub organisation to use GitHub actions to implement continuous integration.
 By default, code libraries authored with our framework will use continuous integration to assess compliance with policies specified by the Comprehensive R Archive Network (CRAN) [51].
 To track our code coverage, we linked our GitHub organisation to an account we established at codecov [52].
 To facilitate the creation and hosting of documentation websites, we enabled GitHub Pages in each repository used for code library development.

 We also created a Zenodo community - a collection of permanent, uniquely identified repositories.
 We then linked our Zenodo community and GitHub organisation so that every time we specify a version of code in one of our GitHub repositories as a “release”, a copy of that code is automatically created on Zenodo with a DOI.
 Finally, to manage model datasets, we created a dedicated collection within the Harvard Dataverse installation.